x0rb3l/robelcampbell/_posts/2021-07-26-WUMED_OSED_Review_and_Path_to_OSCE3.md

 Don't make the mistake I made of skipping parts of the course material.
 I decided to jump over different parts of the course thinking that A.) it either wasn't on the exam or B.) that I already knew enough about it.
 It ended up costing me precious time in the exam and I ended having to "learn on the job".
 Its no fun being blindsided with a task and having to go study it while the clock is ticking.

-Despite dealing with this and my washing machine's hose popping off while running which leaked water all in the room upstairs, I managed to get 2 out of the 3 assignments complete with 10 hours to spare.
+Despite dealing with this, and my washing machine's hose popping off while running (which leaked water all in the room upstairs), I managed to get 2 out of the 3 assignments complete with 10 hours to spare.

 I found out that I work really well under pressure.
 Must be all that wrestling I did growing up.